MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ```

 The input for this was `AAAABBBBCCCCDDDDAAAABBBBCCCCDDDD` as can be seen, the bytes got replaced up until `0xffffcd37`.
-The contents of the `buffer` can be checked by
+The contents of the `buffer` and the succeeding pointers can be checked by using the command `x/16wx`:

 ```
 (gdb) x/16wx &buffer